 In this post I’m sharing our 7 day Tahoe Rim Trail itinerary and trip notes.
-Our schedule could be followed exactly, modified a bit, or even doubled for a much more reasonable 14 day TRT itinerary.
+Our schedule could be followed exactly, modified a bit, or doubled or even tripled for a much more reasonable 14 or 21 day TRT itinerary.
 In any case, may it serve as potential inspiration for other backpackers in search of a new objective.

 Why 7 Days?